-The department grants 3 credits for a score of 4 on the AP Calculus AB exam provided the student completes MATH V1102 with a grade of C or better.
-The department grants 3 credits for a score of 5 on the AP Calculus AB exam provided the student completes MATH V1102 or MATH V1201 with a grade of C or better.
-The department grants 3 credits for a score of 4 on the AP Calculus BC exam provided the student completes MATH V1102 or MATH V1201 with a grade of C or better.
-The department grants 6 credits for a score of 5 on the AP Calculus BC exam provided the student completes MATH V1102 or MATH V1201 with a grade of C or better.
-The department grants 6 credits for a score of 5 on the AP Calculus BC exam provided the student completes MATH V1102 or MATH V1201 with a grade of C or better.
-The department grants 6 credits for a score of 5 on the AP Calculus BC exam provided the student completes MATH V1201 or MATH V1207 with a grade of C or better.
+The department grants 3 credits for a score of 4 on the AP Calculus AB exam provided students complete MATH V1102 with a grade of C or better.
+The department grants 3 credits for a score of 5 on the AP Calculus AB exam provided students complete MATH V1102 or MATH V1201 with a grade of C or better.
+The department grants 3 credits for a score of 4 on the AP Calculus BC exam provided students complete MATH V1102 or MATH V1201 with a grade of C or better.
+The department grants 6 credits for a score of 5 on the AP Calculus BC exam provided students complete MATH V1102 or MATH V1201 with a grade of C or better.
+The department grants 6 credits for a score of 5 on the AP Calculus BC exam provided student complete MATH V1201 or MATH V1207 with a grade of C or better.
 Students can receive credit for only one calculus sequence.